 - Step 1: Get your English assessed at LARCC. - Step 2: Your LARCC assessor will show you your CLB levels.
 They will send (refer) you to a LINC school for your level.
-You will get the contact information for the LINC school. - Step 3: Register in the LINC school.
+You will get the contact information for the LINC school.
+You may also find them listed alphabetically beginning on page 139 Contacts for Succeed in Edmonton. - Step 3: Register in the LINC school.
 You must contact the school directly.
 LINC schools will ask for your personal information, CLB levels, and copies of your immigration documents.